jennsomewhere/WanderlostandFound/_posts/2018-04-03-an-a-to-z-guide-to-maximizing-your-travel-dollars.md

 <h5 class="underline">Be a <span style="color:#9b555a">YACHTIE</span></h5><br>

 Yearning to get to Europe but can't afford the flight?
 Consider sailing the high seas as a member of a yacht crew.
 The more prestigious jobs will require you to have experience, but it's not impossible to get yourself a spot on a smaller boat as an entry level crew member.
 Living in very close quarters with the same people you work with all day long isn't for everyone, and you will be expected to work long and sometimes irregular hours, but it will help you travel the world for little to no transportation cost, and you might find out that you actually really love it.
 There are many "yachties" out there who have been doing this for years.
-Try searching Crewseekers for available opportunities.<br><br>
+Try searching <a href="https://www.crewseekers.net/" target="blank">Crewseekers</a> for available opportunities.<br><br>

 <h5 class="underline">Don't Be a Travel <span style="color:#9b555a">ZOMBIE</span></h5><br>